Bmohsen/frida/docs/PROJECT_FRIDA_CONFIDENTIAL.md

 9. **service** - Task scheduling and runtime management
 10. **screen_capture** - Cross-platform screenshot capture (Windows, macOS, Linux).
 Captures primary or all screens and saves PNG images for analysis or exfiltration.
 Supports timed capture functionality with configurable intervals in seconds for continuous surveillance.
 11. **geolocation** - Cross-platform location tracking via IP geolocation.
 Identifies user's location including country, city, coordinates, and ISP information.
+12. **network_stealth** - Provides stealthy data transfer capabilities by chunking files and sending them over the network to evade detection.
+13. **replica** - Process injection module (Windows-only) responsible for injecting the agent into other running processes to enhance stealth and persistence using techniques like `CreateRemoteThread`.

 ## PROJECT ROADMAP